ACADEMIC SERVICES Frequently ASKED Questions

 No, unfortunately we do not provide training for alternative communication.
 Our staff is trained in supporting those who are already trained and utilize these communication techniques daily.
 We are, however, able to refer anyone interested to professionals who do provide this training.

-Please visit Kindred Communication to learn more!
+Please visit our RESOURCES page to learn more!

 It is important for applicants to understand that in order for us to adequately support our differently-speaking Learners, those interested MUST have access to and experience with a reliable, competence-based communication strategy.
 This may include yes/no options, choice-boards or symbolic choice programs such as Proloquo2Go.